Need Help With Your Estate Plan?

 Planning for Estate Taxes.
 In Massachusetts, more people are affected by the estate tax than you think.
-We can help you identify assets that will be included in your taxable estate, and create a plan to shelter as many of them as possible from taxation.
+We can help you identify assets that will be included in your taxable estate, including non probate assets, and create a plan to shelter as many of them as possible from taxation.

 Planning for Minor Children.
 If you have young children, you will need to at least have a will that identifies who should raise them if something happens to both parents.
 We can also help with trusts to make sure there is someone named to handle assets for them.

 Protecting Assets from the Cost of Long Term Care.
 If you should need long term care or assisted living, the last thing you want is for your lifetime legacy to be used up paying for it.
 In many situations, you can preserve assets for your heirs with a Medicaid Trust and still receive Medicaid benefits to pay for your care.

 Avoiding Probate.
 Going through probate can eat up money from your estate that could be going to your family.
 It can also mean your loved ones wait as long as a year for assets to be distributed.
 Through a combination of wills and trusts, we can help you either avoid probate altogether or at least ensure that significant assets will be available outside of that process.